ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 Configure the metadata service by obtaining an instance identity access token from the metadata service.
 Optionally, generate an IAM access token from this token to access IAM-enabled services in the account.
 {: shortdesc}

-This service is available only to accounts with special approval to use this service.
-Contact [IBM support](/docs/vpc?topic=vpc-getting-help) if you're interested in getting access.
-{: preview}

 ## Accessing the metadata service using the instance identity access token service
 {: #imd-get-token}